-My journey towards coaching began in a dressing room
+My journey towards helping women began in a dressing room

 When I was a 20 years old I worked part-time at an upscale clothing boutique in San Francisco's Marina shopping district while going to school.
 It was there I realized I had a gift for helping women define their personal style and feel confident in their skin.